-The Sherpa is an awesome piece of equipment as it is, but it’s got a bunch of tricks up its construction sleeve.
+The Sherpa is an awesome piece of electric construction equipment as it is, but it’s got a bunch of tricks up its construction sleeve.
 It ranges from the ability to be a compact mini loader to transform into a remote-controlled demolition robot.

 - Make quick work of concrete demolition with a 350-foot-pound hydraulic hammer